 When we are faced with a perceived harmful attack or event, it triggers a physiological reaction in our body, this causes our adrenal glands to release the hormones adrenaline and cortisol; adrenaline elevates blood pressure and increases heart rate whilst the cortisol increases the level of glucose (sugars) in the bloodstream; both working to give you that well-needed energy boost so you are able to fight or flight to survive.

 A study by www.forthwithlife.co.uk revealed that ‘85% of UK adults are experiencing stress regularly, with the most common cause of stress being money, followed by work, health concerns, failure to get enough sleep and household chores.’
+It's no wonder that many of us will be feeling stress levels at an all time high right now with businesses struggling and the fear of ourselves or our loved ones contracting Covid-19.

 So what can we do about it?